 The composition of the ad hoc committee must be evaluated and validated by the program director.

-The interview should follow the same procedures as the selection process during an open call: a scientific presentation by the candidate, followed by questions & answers.
+The interview should follow the same procedures as the selection process during an open call: a scientific presentation (15 minutes) by the candidate, followed by questions & answers (15-30 minutes).

 Ad hoc committees must be called to evaluate any candidate (including UNIGE Master students) outside open calls.
 The ad hoc committee serves as equivalence commission and helps advise the program director on the equivalence of the candidate’s diplomas.